pygame/pygame/docs/reST/ref/surface.rst

       Return the integer value of the given pixel.
 If the pixel position is outside the area of the Surface an IndexError exception will be raised.

-      This method is intended for Pygame unit testing.
+      This method is intended for pygame unit testing.
 It unlikely has any use in an application.

       This function will temporarily lock and unlock the Surface as needed.